speechly/speechly-unity-dotnet/README.md

 ## Developing

-- `link-speechly-sources.sh` shell script will create hard links from `speechly-client-net-standard-2.0/Speechly/` to `speechly-unity/Assets/Speechly/` so shared code using .NET API only will remain in sync.
+- `link-speechly-sources.sh` shell script will create hard links from `speechly-client-net-standard-2.0/Speechly/` to `speechly-unity/Assets/Speechly/` so shared code using .NET API is in sync.